Samuel-Nuno/Autonomous-Line-Following-Robot/README.md

 ## Software Architecture
 The software is organized as a cooperative multitasking system using generators, scheduled by a priority-based task scheduler.
 Shared variables and queues are used for communication between tasks.

+A thorough description of each file can be found in the Source Files section [here]().

 ### Main software modules
 - `main.py` initializes hardware, shares, queues, and tasks
 - `cotask.py` implements cooperative task scheduling